kroshu/kuka_drivers/doc/wiki/2_RSI.md

 ## Known issues and limitations

-- In case of an error on the controller side, the driver is not deactivated
+- When using the RSI-only driver, controller-side errors do not deactivate the driver.
-- Cartesian position control mode is not yet supported
+- Cartesian position control mode is not yet supported.